Harris Faulkner

-Early life
+Early life and education

-Faulkner was born on October 13, 1965 at Fort McPherson in Atlanta, Georgia.
-Her father, retired Lieutenant Colonel Bob Harris, a United States Army officer and Army Aviator, was stationed at the base and had served three tours in Vietnam.
-Faulkner lived in different places as a child, including Stuttgart in West Germany.
+Faulkner was born on October 13, 1965, at Fort McPherson in Atlanta, Georgia.
+Her father, the late Lieutenant Colonel Bobby R. Harris, a United States Army officer and Army Aviator, was stationed at the base and had served three tours in Vietnam.
+Faulkner lived in different places as a child, including in a United States military installation in Stuttgart in West Germany, while her father was still serving as a US Army pilot.
+Faulkner's mother is Haitian and worked as a school teacher and social worker.

-Faulkner attended the University of California, Santa Barbara, and graduated with a B.A. in mass communications.
+Faulkner attended the University of California, Santa Barbara, and graduated with a B.A. in Mass communications.

 Career

-Faulkner's start was with LA Weekly, where she contributed as a freelance business writer for $50 per article.
+Faulkner started with LA Weekly, where she contributed as a freelance business writer for $50 per article.
 Faulkner started her television career with an internship at KCOP-TV in Los Angeles, doing small tasks, then moved to Greenville, North Carolina, to work as a reporter and anchor at WNCT-TV.

 From 1992 to 2000, Faulkner worked for Kansas City's WDAF-TV as an evening anchor.
 While in Kansas City, Faulkner was the victim of harassment and stalking by a former acquaintance who followed her from North Carolina.

 Faulkner's next stop was at KSTP-TV in Minneapolis–Saint Paul, where she served as part of an evening anchor team.
 She left the station in July 2004.